 This volume brings together a series of papers at Kalamazoo as well as some contributed papers inspired by the fiftieth anniversary of the publication of Lynn White Jr.’s, Medieval Technology and Social Change (1962), a slim study which catalyzed the study of technology in the Middle Ages in the English-speaking world.
 While the initial reviews and decades-long fortune of the volume have been varied, it is still in print and remains a touchstone of an idea and a time.
 The contributors to the volume, therefore, both investigate the book itself and its fate, and look at new research furthering and inspired by White’s work.
-The book’s structure is divided into three sections.
-The first three papers deal explicitly with the reception and longevity of Lynn White Jr.’s work and its impact on medieval studies more generally.
-Then two groups of three papers look at areas where White’s work has had a particular impact, namely medieval technology studies and medieval rural/ecological studies.
+The book opens with an introduction surveying White’s career, with a bibliography of his work, as well as some opening thoughts on the study of medieval technology in the last fifty years.
+Three papers then deal explicitly with the reception and longevity of his work and its impact on medieval studies more generally.
+Then five papers look at new cast studies areas where White’s work and approach has had a particular impact, namely, medieval technology studies and medieval rural/ ecological studies.

 List of Contributors